ellifteria/ellis-rpg-workshop/content/curse-of-capitalism/index.md

 :::{.sidenote}

-**The Curse of Capitalism**, a simple RPG by Elli Beres, Aryaman Chawla, Sam Hill, Jay Park, Krishna Sorna, and Inessa Verbitsky written in Ian Horswill's COMP_SCI 396 Artificial Intelligence and Experimental Narrative.
+**The Curse of Capitalism**, a simple RPG by Elli Beres, Aryaman Chawla, Sam Hill, Jay Park, Krishna Sorna, and Inessa Verbitsky written in Ian Horswill's COMP_SCI 396 AI and Experimental Narrative.

 :::